September 9, 1928 – Oklahoma regulates Oil Production

 After touring the new museum, the president was presented with a bronze sculpture by artist Lester Fox called “Dressing the Bit.”
 The presentation was made by Chairman Emil Rassman.

-The museum, established by 500 community leaders under the leadership of George Abell, today includes extensive geological, technical and cultural exhibits – and a rare collection of historic Chaparral racing cars, notes Director Kathy Shannon.
+The museum, established by 500 community leaders under the leadership of George Abell, today includes extensive geological, technical and cultural exhibits – and a rare collection of historic Chaparral racing cars.

 September 14, 1871 – President Grant visits Oil City

-During a tour of the booming oil region of northwestern Pennsylvania, President Ulysses S. Grant visited Titusville, Petroleum Center and Oil City in the “valley that changed the world” following its August 1859 first U.S. commercial oil discovery.
+During a tour of the booming oil region of northwestern Pennsylvania, President Ulysses S. Grant visited Titusville, Petroleum Center, and Oil City to learn more about the new petroleum industry, which began in August 1859 with first U.S. commercial oil discovery.
 Grant ordered Pennsylvania Avenue paved with asphalt in 1875.

 September 14, 1929 – West Texas Well will set Record